-The funding programmes dedicated to the specific investment needs of the EU steel industry (see GREENSTEEL D2.2 Report on Investment needs) are not sufficient.
+The funding programmes dedicated to the specific investment needs of the EU steel industry (GREENSTEEL D1.2 and D2.2) are not sufficient.
 Overall, only about €2 B of available EU public funding would be usable for activities aiming to reduce CO2 emissions in the steel sector for the period 2021-30.
-An overview of the EU programmes supporting steel sectors is sketched in Figure 1.